blixit/MSFBundle-Symfony-3/readme.md

 use of JMS/Serializer (See https://symfony.com/doc/current/bundles/best_practices.html#vendors )

 ## Features ##
 - Transitions between forms thanks to 3 configurable callbacks : before, after, cancel.
-These methods are invoked by previous, next() and cancel()
 - [Optional] Validation callback
-- [Optional] Buttons navigation (previous, next, cancel)
+- [Optional] Buttons navigation (submit, previous, next, cancel)
-- Temporary Storage (Database or Session)
+- Session Storage
 - The code is Symfony form like

-## Upcoming Features ##
-- Buttons configuration improvement (previous, next, cancel)

 ## Performances ##
 I have not studied performance yet.
 My main doubt is about use of Serializer.
 To make easy the use of my service, I let developpers define their own validation methods.
 To do that, they need to access the whole MSF Data which is stored as a JSON string and to deserialize it.
+My second doubt is about use of arrays.

 ## Others usages ##

 1. You can attach one of your entities to a MSFDataLoader For instance, let create a MSF form to manage user registration.
 Let say the msf contains user, contact and role forms.
 You can add a MSFDataLoader field to your user entity.
 To dynamically attach the created user to this msfdataloader, go to the validation method of the 'user' configuration ( see method configure() ), set the field on the user object and then persist the user.

-Tutos:

-- how to add service to the container